brainlife/docs/docs/media.md

 ## PNG

-Please don't use these for posters (use svg versions above)
+The following are bitmap version of the above logos.
+Please use SVG versions if possible.

 ### [logo.png](/docs/img/media/logo.png)